 Commands are selected with the supplied infrared remote or the RS232 serial port.
 To prevent possible command conflict, only one of these methods of command should be used at a time.
+See the Serial RS232 Command Interface section for information on serial commands.
 The infrared remote control command notation is described below:

 - Remote buttons are named as shown on the remote in a bold font.
 Example: MENU. - For comma separated lists, press the buttons in the sequence shown. - For parenthesized lists, select one button from the list. - For square-bracketed lists, press the buttons as needed.
-Example: For the list [... †, ‡, ^], press the arrow keys as needed. - For menu commands press the MENU button.
-The ‡ and ^ arrow keys are used to select the function.
+Example: For the list [..., †, ‡, ^], press the arrow keys as needed. - For menu commands press the MENU button.
+The $\ddagger$ and $\^$ arrow keys are used to select the function.
 The † arrow key (or OK) is used to enter sub-menus.
 This is shown as: MENU → MenuItem → MenuItem.
 The ... arrow key (or EXIT) steps up one menu level. - Numerical entries are listed as value.
-While entering the value, the ... arrow key acts as a backspace key. - Some commands are activated immediately.
+The ... arrow key acts as a backspace key. - Some commands are activated immediately without the need to press OK.
 Other commands must be explicitly accepted by pressing OK.
-If needed, OK is listed as part of the command. - Pressing EXIT cancels a partially completed command.
-If the menu system is active, EXIT returns to one level higher in the menu system. - There are four independent configuration memory types for each input (MEMA, MEMB, MEMC and MEMD).
+If needed, OK is listed as part of the command, and will complete the command and return the menu to one level higher in the menu system. - For many commands, pressing EXIT cancels a partially completed command and returns to one level higher in the menu system.
+For advanced commands changes are completed from within the command and EXIT just returns to one level higher in the menu system. - There are four independent configuration memory types for each input (MEMA, MEMB, MEMC and MEMD).
 The input setup and output resolution/timing can be set independently for each memory.
-To program an input memory, first select the input, then select the desired configuration memory and use the menu system to configure. - Some menu commands are only available when their associated input is selected. - Before changes are saved, they can be discarded by entering standby (STBY) mode. - To prevent unintended configuration changes, before saving, use the Lock command. - Save the configuration after making changes, otherwise the changes will be lost when entering STBY mode.
+To program an input memory, first select the input, then select the desired configuration memory and use the menu system to configure. - Some menu commands are only available when their associated input is selected. - Before changes are saved, they can be discarded by entering standby (STBY) mode. - A Save must be performed after any changes or all changes will be discarded the next time the unit enters standby (STBY), or power is lost.
+To save press MENU, ‡, OK, OK, OK.